-Google Apps Tips for TeachersFree resources from Powerful Learning Practice
+Google Suite Tips for TeachersFree resources from Powerful Learning Practice

-Leveraging Web 2.0 tools like Google Apps is a powerful learning strategy in the 21st Century.
+Leveraging tech infusion tools like Google Suite is a powerful learning strategy in today’s world.

 But how do you choose the right tool that will enhance classroom learning and not be an afterthought or add on?